mikegcoleman/hybrid-workshop/pwd_readme.md

 ### <a name="task1.3"></a>Task 1.3: Create Two DTR Repositories

 Docker Trusted Registry is a special server designed to store and manage your Docker images.
 In this lab we're going to create a couple of different Docker images, and push them to DTR.
-But before we can do that we need to setup repositories in which those images will reside.
+But before we can do that, we need to setup repositories in which those images will reside.

-1. In the PWD web interface click the `DTR` button on the left side of the scree.
+1. In the PWD web interface click the `DTR` button on the left side of the screen.

 	> **Note**: As with UCP before, DTR is also using self-signed certs.
-It's safe to click through any browser warning you might encoutner.
+It's safe to click through any browser warning you might encounter.

 2. From the main DTR page click `New Repository`.
 This brings up the new repository dialog